oakinh/Advent-of-Code/README.md

-Just me going through Advent of Code, 2024.
+Just me going through Advent of Code.
 Using this to learn C++.